AviatrixSystems/terraform-modules/README.md

 }
 ```

-#### Building a Controller and Initializing
+### Building a Controller and Initializing

-Because the Aviatrix provider requires the Controller to be up and running before it can operate, the initialization must be separated from the building of the Controller.
-Once Terraform supports a concept of [`depends_on`](https://github.com/hashicorp/terraform/issues/2430), these steps can be combined into one.
+Because the Aviatrix provider requires the Controller to be up and running before it can operate, the initialization must be separated from building the Controller.
+Once Terraform supports a concept of [`depends_on`](https://github.com/hashicorp/terraform/issues/2430) for a provider, these steps can be combined into one.
 Until then, you will need to run each step separately:

-##### 1. Create the IAM roles and Build the Controller
+#### 1. Create the IAM roles and Build the Controller

 **build/main.tf**